-The standard error sE obtained in Table 3.3 corresponds to 12, 15 and 16% of the expected NTr of the 10, 100 and 1,000 year event respectively.
-Nobilis (1990) estimated a standard deviation of 15% of the expected extreme rainfall in Austria.
-DWD (1997) and Skoda (2003) report similar deviations for Germany and 24-rainfall in Lower Austria.
-As the expectations and confidence intervals of the simplified and the detailed uncertainty investigation diverge by less than 1 and 5 mm respectively, the simplified approach is implemented in the hydraulic FORTRAN-model developed by Faber and Nachtnebel (2003).
+The standard error S_E obtained in Table 3.3 corresponds to 12, 15, and 16 percent of the expected N{Tr} of the 10, 100, and 1,000 year events, respectively.
+Nobilis (1990) estimated a standard deviation of 15 percent of the expected extreme rainfall in Austria.
+DWD (1997) and Skoda (2003) report similar deviations for Germany and 24-hour rainfall in Lower Austria.
+As the expectations and confidence intervals of the simplified and detailed uncertainty investigation diverge by less than 1 mm and 5 mm, respectively, the simplified approach is implemented in the hydraulic FORTRAN model developed by Faber and Nachtnebel (2003).

-3.2.2 Rainfall - runoff transfer
+3.2.2 Rainfall-Runoff Transfer

-The concept for transferring the storm depth into a rural and an urban contribution was discussed in a preceding section.
-The storm depth-peak discharge relations implemented in this study are mostly derived from the calibrated catchment model for the rural river basin (Neukirchen, 1995) and from a hydrodynamic urban runoff model, which can handle the conduit network when it is loaded over its capacity (Neukirchen, 2000).
-As both projects provide barely information on some discrete events and the underlying models are not available, the continuous curves comprise assumed data points beyond the conventional design calculations and use linear interpolation.
+The concept for transferring the storm depth into a rural and an urban contribution was discussed in section 3.1.
+The storm depth-peak discharge relations implemented in this study are mainly derived from the calibrated catchment model for the rural river basin (Neukirchen, 1995) and from a hydrodynamic urban runoff model, which can handle the conduit network when it is loaded over its capacity (Neukirchen, 2000).
+As neither project provides enough information on some of the discrete events and the underlying models are not available, the continuous curves comprise assumed data points beyond the conventional design calculations and use linear interpolation.
 The assumed data points were obtained via the rain depth-peak discharge gradient in Figure 3.2.
-Table 6.6 presents a summary of the employed quantities of the six hours storm depth and the rural and urban peak discharges.